History of Idaho: Irish

-African
+African-American

 York, a slave owned by William Clark but considered a full member of Corps of Discovery during expedition to the Pacific, was the first recorded African American in Idaho.
 There is a significant African American population made up of those who came west after the abolition of slavery.
 Many settled near Pocatello and were ranchers, entertainers, and farmers.
 Although free, many blacks suffered discrimination in the early-to-mid-late 20th century.
 The black population of the state continues to grow as many come to the state because of educational opportunities, to serve in the military, and for other employment opportunities.
 There is a Black History Museum in Boise, Idaho, with an exhibit known as the "Invisible Idahoan", which chronicles the first African-Americans in the state.
 Blacks are the fourth largest ethnic group in Idaho according to the 2000 census.
 Mountain Home, Boise, and Garden City have significant African-American populations.

 Basque

-The Basque people from the Iberian peninsula in Spain and southern France were traditionally shepherds in Europe.
+The Basque people from the Iberian Peninsula in Spain and southern France were traditionally shepherds in Europe.
 They came to Idaho, offering hard work and perseverance in exchange for opportunity.
 One of the largest Basque communities in the US is in Boise, with a Basque museum and festival held annually in the city.